-In 2015 the Polish Armed Forces and their representatives participated in 14 missions carried out under the aegis of NATO, the EU and the UN:
+In 2014, the Polish Armed Forces and their representatives participated in 12 missions carried out under the aegis of NATO, the EU and the UN:

-- In Afghanistan in commanding by NATO mission RESOLUTE SUPORT FPR supporting capabilities of Afghan armed and security forces.
-The legal basis for the involvement of the Polish Military Contingent (PMC) in Afghanistan was the resolution No. 2189 of December 12, 2014 of the UN Security Council.
-The Polish contingent consisted of 175 troops. - In Kosovo KFOR International Force (Kosovo Forces).
+- In Afghanistan the International Security Assistance Force (ISAF).
+The legal basis for the involvement of the Polish Military Contingent (PMC) in Afghanistan was the resolution No. 2120 of October 10, 2013 of the UN Security Council, describing the mandate of the Forces till 31 December 2014.
+The PMC, which consisted of 986 troops till June, and since then 360 soldiers, finished its mission at the end of 2014. - In Kosovo KFOR International Force (Kosovo Forces).
 The legal basis for PMC action is the UNSCR No. 1244 of June 10, 1999.
-The Polish contingent consisted of 243 troops. - In Bosnia and Herzegovina ALTHEA operation conducted by the forces of the European Union (European Forces EUFOR).
-The legal basis for the participation of PMC in this operation are annually adopted resolutions of the UN Security Council, ending with the latest No. 2247 of November 10, 2015 as well as the "Joint Action on the European Union military operation in Bosnia and Herzegovina" adopted by the Council of the European Union 2004/570/CFSP of July 12, 2004 and the General Framework Agreement for Peace in Bosnia and Herzegovina of November 21, 1995 (the Dayton Agreement).
-The PMC consisted of 38 people. - In the Central African Republic (CAR) in the European Union military operation (EUFOR RCA).
+The Polish contingent consisted of 240 troops. - In Bosnia and Herzegovina ALTHEA operation conducted by the forces of the European Union (European Forces EUFOR).
+The legal basis for the participation of PMC in this operation are annually adopted resolutions of the UN Security Council, starting with No. 1551 of July 9, 2004, and ending with the latest No. 2123 of November 12, 2013 as well as the "Joint Action on the European Union military operation in Bosnia and Herzegovina" adopted by the Council of the European Union 2004/570/CFSP of July 12, 2004 (OJ No, L 04.252.10) and the General Framework Agreement for Peace in Bosnia and Herzegovina of November 21, 1995 (the Dayton Agreement).
+The PMC consisted of 38 people. - In Mali in the European Union Training Mission (EUTM Mali).
+The legal basis for the action of the PMC was the UNSC resolution No. 2085 of 20 December 2012 and the Decision of the Council of the European Union 2013/87/CFSP of 18 February 2013 on the launch of the European Union military mission to contribute to the training of Malian armed forces (EUTM Mali).
+The PCM consisted of 19 troops and finished its mission on 18 May 2014. - In the Central African Republic (CAR) in the European Union military operation EUFOR RCA.
 The legal basis for the action of the PMC was the UNSC resolution No. 2181 of 21 October 2014 and the Decision of the Council of the European Union of 7 November 2014.
-The PMC ended its mission on 15 March 2015 with 50 troops. - In the Central African Republic (CAR) in the European Union military/advisory mission (EUMAM RCA) since 16 March 2015.
-The legal basis for the action was the decision of the Council of the European Union of 16 March 2015.
-The Polish contingent consisted of 2 troops. - In the Baltic States (Estonia, Latvia, Lithuania) in the NATO Air Baltic Policing mission.
-The legal basis for the action of the PMC was a Memorandum of the NATO Military Committee of 25 July 2007.
-The Polish contingent consisted of 110 people was fulfilling its task until 15 May 2015. - The EU Monitoring Mission to Georgia (EUMM Georgia) and observation missions under the aegis of the UN: in the Democratic Republic of the Congo (MONUSCO), in Afghanistan (UNAMA), Kosovo (UNMIK), in Liberia (UNMIL), in Western Sahara (MINURSO), in South Sudan (UNMISS) and Cote d'Ivoire (UNOCI) participated 16 observers.
+The PMC commenced its mission on 1 May 2014 with 50 troops.
+The main component of the contingent was the unit of military police, part of European Force of Military Police (EUROGENFOR).
+In addition, two officers were stationed in the operation's Headquarters in Larisa (Greece). - In the Baltic States (Estonia, Latvia, Lithuania) in the NATO Air Baltic Policing mission.
+The legal basis for the action of the PMC was a Memorandum of the NATO Military Committee of 27 July 2007.
+The Polish contingent consisted of 96 people was fulfilling its task between 15 April and 15 September 2014. - the EU Monitoring Mission to Georgia (EUMM Georgia) and observation missions under the aegis of the UN: in the Democratic Republic of the Congo (MONUSCO), in Afghanistan (UNAMA), Kosovo (UNMIK), in Liberia (UNMIL), in Western Sahara (MINURSO), in South Sudan (UNMISS) and Côte d'Ivoire (UNOCI) participated 22 observers.

-In total there were 634 soldiers and military employees outside the country at one time.
+In total there were about 1500 soldiers and military employees outside the country at one time.